 If you’ve ever suffered a serious illness or injury and couldn’t work for an extended period of time, you probably know how expensive that can be.
 In fact, medical bills are the leading cause of bankruptcy in the U.S., with health care costs being the primary reason for such a large percentage of Americans losing everything they own.
+As an SSDI attorney, I see this happen every day.
 In addition to covering your essential living expenses while you recover from your illness or injury, filing for Social Security Disability Income (SSDI) benefits is also a way to ensure that your future is financially secure.
 However, navigating the SSDI application process isn’t easy for everyone.
 There are many nuances and requirements specific to SSDI eligibility that aren’t always straightforward.
 This blog post will discuss how an SSDI attorney can help you with your claim, as well as provide some insight into what you should keep in mind if you’re thinking about applying for SSDI benefits at any point in the future.

 List of Contents